 Zamora: The annual conference held over the Easter weekend was a time of blessing for the assembly as well as those who were able to visit.
 Jesse Klein, John Nesbitt, Jonathan Seed, Paul Thiessen, and Tim Woodford, shared in the ministry and gospel.
 On Saturday evening eight believers were baptized, most of these being young people.

 Sibactel: At the end of April, Timothy Stevenson and David Alves, Jr., along with their families, visited this assembly in the mountains of Chiapas for two days, sharing several meetings for the teaching of God’s Word.
 It was a great joy to see the evident appetite for sound doctrine.
 They then visited the assembly in Chiapa de Corzo the following day, receiving a warm welcome from the believers there.

 Salto de Agua: This small assembly, located close to the Guatemalan border, held its first conference during Easter.
 There were over 2000 present, many of them believers from different areas of Chiapas and Guatemala.
-Dan Harvey and Anderson Hernandez were there for the whole weekend, and Dr. John Thropay (East Los Angeles, CA) was with them for one day.
+Anderson Hernandez and Dr. John Thropay (East Los Angeles, CA) gave much-appreciated help.

 Ballyduff: The assembly had a gospel series during March with W. Fenton and M. Campbell in another suburb of Belfast.